 Press release from EcoForesters:

-EcoForesters’ Root Cause Awards, celebrating achievement in sustainable forestry, were announced on November 7, 2019 at the Wedge at Foundation.
-This year’s awards highlighted important issues that face our region’s forests and the great people/organizations that are making a difference in forestry.
+(Asheville, NC)—EcoForesters’ Annual Awards, celebrating achievement in ecological forestry, were announced on November 17th, at their Annual Event held at The Wedge Foundation.
+This year’s awards highlighted important issues that face our region’s forests and the great people that are making a difference in forestry.

 The three winners are: